Ahmedouu/Helia-API/README.md

 In ESM we would use ipfs-core or helia without dynamic importing, I want to do this in commonJS and use Helia and use dynamic imports.

+This API spawns two HELIA nodes one is used to write files and one is used to retrieve them

 # Run the server

 ```